tc09-brcm-social/smCurl/SmPolicies/README.md

 ** return SmVariables/listpath.sh status if failed
 ** prints out JSON policy, modified or not
 * jrmuser.sh EscapedUserDiretoryName -- remove the user diretory from the JSON policy
-* jsave.sh DomainName PolicyName -- produces JSON policy ready for create.sh to use
-** use exist.sh to check if policy exists,
-** print exist.sh output and return the exist code if not ** use jsetdisabled.sh to set policy disabled by default
 * jsetdisabled.sh -- set JSON policy to be disabled
 * jsetenabled.sh -- set JSON policy to be enabled
 * jsetexp.sh Expression -- set the expression to the JSON policy